FaeInterestingWorld/.github/profile/README.md

-# Fae's Interesting World Initiative
+# Fae Initiative

-The Interesting World Hypothesis is a best guess on how Friendly I-AGIs will think, Fae's Interesting World Initiative is a follow-up work that is focused on what we can do about it to increase our odds of a good outcome.
+The Interesting World Hypothesis is a best guess on how Friendly I-AGIs will think, Fae Initiative is a follow-up work that is focused on what we can do about it to increase our odds of a good outcome.

 ## Timeline